psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

+**NOTE**: You can find all the YAML manifest files used for this challenge in the current directory.

 ## Step 1: Download & run kube-bench

 *Click on kube-bench icon present in the interactive architecture diagram in the challenge lab*